jrr6/Caffeinator/Caffeinator Help.md

 ## Caffeination Options

 Caffeinator provides a number of different options to prevent computer sleep.
-These can be accessed from the main Caffeinator menu:
+These are listed below and can be accessed from the main Caffeinator menu.
+At any time, you may stop an ongoing Caffeination by pressing the Stop Caffeinator button or by right-clicking or <kbd>option</kbd>-clicking the menu bar icon.

 * Start Caffeinator: Prevents sleep until `Stop Caffeinator` is clicked.
 To quickly start a Caffeination, you can also right-click or <kbd>option</kbd>-click the menu bar icon.

 * Caffeinate a Process: This will prevent your computer from going to sleep until a process has completed.
-For example, if you're presenting a PDF using a projector, enter the PID of the PDF app and your computer will wait to sleep until you quit that application.
+For example, if you're presenting a PDF using a projector, select the app you're using to display the PDF and your computer will wait to sleep until you quit that application.
+To select an app, use the dropdown selector under "Select Process" or choose "Enter PID" to manually enter the identifier of a running process.
 To find an application's PID, use Activity Monitor (located at `/Applications/Activity Monitor`).
+If you need to Caffeinate a system daemon or other background process that doesn't appear in the standard dropdown, consider enabling `Use Advanced Process Selector`.

 * Timed Caffeination: Keeps your computer from sleeping for a defined amount of time greater than one second.
-Select one of the presets from the list or enter a custom time interval in seconds using the `Other...` option (note that custom time intervals must be written only as seconds, not as hours or minutes—`5400` is a valid interval, but `1:30:00` is not).
+Select one of the presets from the list or enter a custom time interval in hours, minutes, and seconds using the `Other…` option.

 * Custom Caffeination: This allows you to create a Caffeination that stops certain types of sleep or emulates certain user processes to prevent sleep.
 Use the checkboxes on the left-hand side of the Custom Caffeination window to select which features you want to enable for the Caffeination; on the right-hand side, fill in the amount of time for which you want Caffeinator to prevent sleep or the PID of the process during whose lifespan you want to prevent sleep if you have selected either of the applicable options on the left side.
 Each of the Custom Caffeination options is described below:

   | Option               | Function                                                     |